cloudmesh/cloudmesh-cloud/README.md

 **Add a file to the default storage service**
 ```
-python cmdata.py add test/files/hello.txt
+cm4 data add test/files/hello.txt
 ```

-If you're using an unmodified `cmdata.yaml` local test directories are set as the default "service".
+If you're using an unmodified `cloudmesh.yaml` local test directories are set as the default "service".
-An entry for the added file will appear in the local db folder [`test/db`](test/db) and the file will be stored in [`test/storage`](test/storage).
+An entry for the added file will appear in the local db folder [`cm4/test/data/db`](cm4/test/data/db) and the file will be stored in [`cm4/test/data/storage`](cm4/test/data/storage).

 *Note: Network shares can also be used with the local storage provider.*

 **List all files**
 ```
-python cmdata.py ls
+cm4 data add ls
 ```

 **Download file**
 ```
-python cmdata.py get hello.txt ../test
+cm4 data get hello.txt ../test
 ```

 **Delete file**
 ```
-python cmdata.py del hello.txt
+cm4 data del hello.txt
 ```

 ### TODO - DATA